MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guide.md

     ![Check box for specific guide selected.](media/access-teams-19.PNG "Check box for specific guide selected")

-5. In the **Share records** page, use the search box to search for and select the appropriate access team or user name.
+5. In the **Share records** page, use the search box to search for and select the appropriate team or user name.

      ![Screen shot of Share records page.](media/share-records.jpg "Screen shot of Share records page")